LGhilotti/CLLPackage/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to use the main functions implemented in the package in order to estimate linear model coefficients and to compute MSE on predictions:

 ``` r
 library(CLLPackage)